Capitains/flask-capitains-nemo/docs/Nemo.chunker.rst

 A chunker should take always at least two positional arguments :

 - The first one will be the version, based on a MyCapytains.resources.inventory.Text class.
-It contains informations about the citation scheme for example.
+It contains information about the citation scheme for example.
 - The second one is a callback function that the chunker can use to retrieve the valid references.
-This callback itself takes a parameters named level.
+This callback itself takes a parameter named level.
 This callback corresponds to a MyCapytains.resources.texts.api.getValidReff() method.
 It returns a list of string based urns.

 The chunker itself should return a list of tuples where the first element is a passage reference such as "1.pr" or "1-50" and a second value which is a readable version of this citation node.

-.. note:: As see in the diagram, there is no limitation for the chunker as soon as it returns a valid list of reference
-    and their human readable version.
-It could in theory ask a third party services to return pages based urns to browse a text following its OCR source / manuscript
+.. note:: As seen in the diagram, there is no limitation for the chunker as long as it returns a valid list of references and their human readable version.
+It could in theory ask a third party service to return page-based urns to browse a text by pages according its OCR source / manuscript

 .. code-block:: python